Angus Deayton: Radio and television career

 Deayton began his career on Radio Active, a parody of British local radio stations broadcast on BBC Radio 4 between 1981 and 1987, which he co-wrote and performed.
 It transferred to television as KYTV between 1989 and 1993.
 Deayton presented a tribute to Radio Active and KYTV colleague and friend (and long-time BBC producer) Geoffrey Perkins for BBC Radio 4 on 4 October 2008.

 Deayton was frequently a straight man alongside Rowan Atkinson.
 He starred with Atkinson as a pool attendant and a man on a park bench in the Mr. Bean episode "The Curse of Mr. Bean" and appeared opposite Atkinson in the Black Adder episode "Born to Be King" (1983) as one of the Jumping Jews of Jerusalem.

 From 1988 to 1991, Deayton was a featured player in all three series of the Emmy award-winning sketch comedy programme Alexei Sayle's Stuff.
 In 1990, Deayton was cast as the Meldrews' neighbour Patrick Trench in the British suburban sitcom One Foot in the Grave and was selected as host of Have I Got News for You.
 The same year, he featured on television advertising the Vauxhall Nova.
-Andre Ptaszynski tried to persuade him to take the lead role in Steven Moffat's sitcom Chalk, a role eventually taken by David Bamber.
+André Ptaszynski tried to persuade him to take the lead role in Steven Moffat's sitcom Chalk, a role eventually taken by David Bamber.
 Deayton worked with David Renwick again appearing in the miniseries If You See God, Tell Him.

 In an episode of Coupling, he appears in a fantasy sequence with Mariella Frostrup.
 He hosted the late-1990s BBC show Before They Were Famous, which showed early and frequently embarrassing clips of TV and film stars (including Deayton himself) when they were relatively unknown.
 He was much in demand as a presenter of television specials including the BBC's New Year's Eve show and the BAFTA Awards.
 He also featured in a series of advertisements for Barclaycard and the films Savage Hearts and Elizabeth.